xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

 Gate led to a long archway which ended with a heavy wooden door.
 Pulling the door open adventurers ended up in dimly lit storeroom full of crates and barrels.
-If not for the magical blueish torches by the round wall, this seemed just like any other storeroom in a fortified tower.
+If not for the magical yellowish torches by the round wall, this seemed just like any other storeroom in a fortified tower.
 To the left directly next to the entrance an archway led to ascending stairs.